Seasonal demand swings

 02

-Decide what stays with senior techs and licensed journeymen versus what moves to apprentice roles, coordination support, and machine execution.
+Decide what stays with senior techs and what moves to support roles and Human + Machine execution.

 03